Driven to Tears: Live history

 A live performance (circa 1980) of "Driven to Tears" is the opening number of the film Urgh!
 A Music War.

 Sting played "Driven to Tears" at the Live Aid concert in 1985.
 He also released a live version on his solo album Bring on the Night in 1986.
-That version included a solo by saxophone player Branford Marsalis.
+Both versions include a solo by saxophone player Branford Marsalis.
 A live version performed by the Police was released on the 1993 box set Message in a Box.

 The song was included in the setlist for Sting's 2014 "On Stage Together" concert tour with legendary artist Paul Simon.
 This rendition featured a guitar and a violin solo performed by Sting's accompanying musicians.

+Sting performed the song on January 30, 2025 at Intuit Dome in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.